csiwek/sipptam/README.md

 SIPp Test Automation Manager
 ============================

 `sipptam` automates the use of SIPp.

+# The need of `sipptam`

+## SIPp
+SIPp is a great tool created by HP which allows to generate SIP traffic.
+A SIPp execution requires an scenario to run, the scenario defines the messages that are going to be sent and received as well as another logic.
+The traditional SIPp execution forces the user to run the desired SIPp command manually.

+## Testing your SIP code using SIPp
+SIPp has an smart way to define its scenarios and make it easy for the user to simulate different SIP traffic flows.
+Its engine to make bulk calls is very impressive.

+##

+When you have two or more scenarios for the same test it is a little inconvenient.
+Developing SIP applications requires an environment
-It distributes the SIPp scenarios and parameters using.
+It distributes the SIPp scenarios and parameters using different slaves.

-#

 ## Reusing a binded port in the tas.
 - The device under tests keeps sending SIP messages to a port that we were using